 So when shopping for canned jackfruit, you may want to look for “young green jackfruit packed in brine”(or salted water) on the label.
 Or you may be able to find “young jackfruit in water.”

-Jackfruit Products Make Eating Jackfruit Easy
+Packaged Products Make Eating It Easy

-Packaged jackfruit is also becoming more available.
+Jackfruit is also becoming more available through packaged products.

 Upton’s Naturals is sold widely (including online from Thrive Market).
 The company makes jackfruit in a variety of flavors, such as bar-b-que, chili lime carnitas, Thai curry, sweet & smoky, sriracha, and original flavors.

-How to Cut Jackfruit
+How to Cut It